Scuba Diving Gran Canaria: boat dives on the southwest coast

 Stay tuned by signing up for my mailing list down here or subscribe to the Splashpacker YouTube channel.
 You can also follow Splashpacker on Facebook, Instagram, TikTok or LinkedIn.
 You can read more about diving and traveling on the Canary Islands, about how to become a dive pro and work as a diving instructor all around the world, and Safety Stop book.

-As an associate with Amazon, Get Your Guide, Booking, Agoda, and 12go, I earn from qualifying purchases through the links in this post.
+As an associate with Amazon, Get Your Guide, Booking, Agoda,12go, and with TripAdvisor, DiscoverCars and HolidayTaxis via TravelPayouts, I earn from qualifying purchases through the links in this post.

 Little sail boat wreck dive site